Spensiir/hitchens/_posts/2023-10-05-the-hierarchy-of-truth.md

 I have brainstormed some strategies that seem to maximize our chances of approaching a more reliable truth that work within the biological limits of a human lifetime.

-one is to rely on our irrational desires like a compass to direct our attention two is direct experience with the world three is intaking high quality indirect interpretations of the world four is maintaining an organized repository of current state of knowledge and to update such frequently five is to journal a lot six is to ask clever people good questions
+1. is relying on our irrational desires like a compass to direct our attention
+2. is direct experience with the world
+3. is intaking high quality indirect interpretations of the world
+4. is maintaining an organized repository of current state of knowledge and to update such frequently
+5. is to journal a lot
+6. is to ask clever people good questions
-seven is to accept the pusuit will never be perfect or complete
+7. is to accept the pusuit will never be perfect or complete